-The Best of the West contest is designed to reward journalistic excellence and to promote freedom of information.
+The Best of the West contest rewards journalistic excellence and promotes freedom of information.
 It is administered by First Amendment Funding Inc., an Arizona nonprofit corporation.

 The professional contest is recognized as the West’s most prestigious.
-It began in 1988 and draws about 1,000 entries each year from journalists in the 13 states from the Rockies west to Alaska and Hawaii.
-Texas was added in 2011.
+It began in 1988 and draws about 1,000 entries each year from journalists in the 14 states from the Rockies west to Alaska and Hawaii.

 The proceeds from the contests are used to help finance media hotlines that provide journalists with free, on-the-spot legal advice on public records and open meetings issues.